parisepigenetics/RASflow_EDC/README.md

 8 directories, 2 files
 ```
-This way you can get all the results on your computer by running
+This way you can get all the results on your computer by running (from your computer):
 ```
-You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/output/PROJECTNAME/ PathTo/WhereYouWantToSave/
+You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/results/EXAMPLE/ PathTo/WhereYouWantToSave/
 ```
 and the huge files will stay on the server.
 You can of course download them as well if you have space (and this is recommended for the long term).

 ### Trimmed reads
-After trimming, the FASTQ are stored in the intermediate folder defined in `configs/config_main.yaml` at `OUTPUTPATH:`.
+After trimming, the FASTQ are stored in the data folder defined in `configs/config_main.yaml` at `BIGDATAPATH:`.

-In this examples the trim FASTQ files will be stored in `/shared/projects/YourProjectName/RASflow_IFB/data/PROJECTNAME/trim/`.
+In this examples the trim FASTQ files will be stored in `/shared/projects/YourProjectName/RASflow_IFB/data/EXAMPLE/trim/`.
 They are named
 - Sample1_R1_val_1.fq
 - Sample1_R2_val_2.fq

 #### Trimming report
 In the same folder, you'll find trimming reports such as `Sample1_forward.fq.gz_trimming_report.txt` for each samples.
 If you have trimmed a fixed number of bases, the trimming report will have a name related to the intermediate file (not conserved) generated after that initial trimming: such as `Sample1_forward.91bp_3prime.fq.gz_trimming_report.txt`.
 You'll find information about the tools and parameters, as well as trimming statistics:
 ```
-[mhennion @ clust-slurm-client 09:47]$ RASflow : cat data/output/LXACT_1/trim/D197-D192T27_forward.91bp_3prime.fq.gz_trimming_report.txt
+[username@clust-slurm-client RASflow_IFB]$ cat data/LXACT_1/trim/D197-D192T27_forward.91bp_3prime.fq.gz_trimming_report.txt

 SUMMARISING RUN PARAMETERS
 ==========================
-Input filename: /shared/projects/lxactko_analyse/RASflow/data/output/LXACT_1/trim/D197-D192T27_forward.91bp_3prime.fq.gz
+Input filename: /shared/projects/lxactko_analyse/RASflow/data/LXACT_1/trim/D197-D192T27_forward.91bp_3prime.fq.gz
 Trimming mode: paired-end
 Trim Galore version: 0.6.2
 Cutadapt version: 2.10